 In the event that you need the in-scope tool data to remain in a specific location and the data residence is available to your tool, you can request that the in-scope data be moved to a specific location and pinned there.

-In recent news, Atlassian just released the announcement that this feature is already available for Germany:
+The announcement that this feature is already available in Germany:

 The Atlassian Data Residency is widening its reach.— DEISER | We help you with Atlassian (@deiser) November 8, 2022